3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 Fatigue : Fatigue is common during pregnancy, but if it becomes excessive, discuss it with your doctor.

 A positive pregnancy test result requires a medical consultation for confirmation and prenatal advice.
-If the result is negative, wait a few days and monitor the symptoms.
-Maternal health must always be a priority during pregnancy, so don't hesitate to consult your healthcare professional if you have any concerns.
+In the case of a negative result, wait a few days and monitor symptoms.
+Maternal health should always be a priority during pregnancy, so don't hesitate to consult your healthcare professional for any concerns.

 Technical and scientific aspects

-The role of implantation, ovulation and fertilisation in the context of testing
+The role of implantation, ovulation and fertilization in the context of testing

-In the context of pregnancy tests, the role of ovulation, fertilisation and implantation is essential.
-Ovulation marks the release of a mature egg from the ovary, ready for fertilisation.
-Fertilisation occurs when this egg meets a sperm cell, giving rise to a zygote.
-This zygote then divides to form an embryo that migrates to the uterus.
-Nidation is the process whereby the embryo implants itself in the uterine lining, triggering the production of the hormone hCG (human chorionic gonadotropin).
-It is this hormone that pregnancy tests detect, either in the urine or in the blood.
+In the context of pregnancy testing, the role of ovulation, fertilization and implantation is essential.
+Ovulation marks the release of a mature egg from the ovary, ready for fertilization.
+Fertilization occurs when this egg meets a spermatozoon, giving rise to a zygote.
+This zygote then divides to form an embryo, which migrates to the uterus.
+Nidation is the process by which the embryo implants itself in the uterine lining, triggering the production of the hormone hCG (human chorionic gonadotropin).
+It is this hormone that pregnancy tests detect, either in urine or blood.
 The presence and level of hCG are therefore key indicators of the existence of a pregnancy.

 What are the other pregnancy hormones besides hCG?